Program-Dream/Challenge-All-Pairs-Shortest-Paths/README.md

 *Alternative: if the output format described above appears to be too complex/ too long or difficult to verify, we could just use the total of all total weights to have one number as output for this challenge.*

 ## Reference Implementation
-The demo/ reference implementation will be done in Java in this repository.
+The demo/ reference implementation was done in Java and can be found in the src folder.
+It uses Java 18 and can be executed using maven.